opsxcq/blog/content/post/artificial-intelligence.md

 then from B to A forever.

 > Simple reflex agents are suitable for environments where the processing power
-> is really limited and just reacting to simple perceptions is enough
+> is really limited and just reacting to simple perceptions is enough, or
+> environments where is somehow complicated to store complex data, like in a
+> FPGA.

 ### Model Based Reflex Agents